 In 1998, we started using Python for project work, because we recognised its potential power and scaleability.
 Since then, it's become a popular language and continues to perform strongly on the TIOBE Programming Community Index Initially, in response to the growing demand for globally-accessible open technology applications, we developed our own web-based application framework in Python, and used it to rewrite our main applications.

 In more recent years, a number of Open Source web-based application frameworks have evolved and, by 2007, a server-side one was maturing that looked like being a good alternative to our own.
 So, we then adopted the Django framework for the server-side aspects of our applications in our recent Public Sector solutions.
 For us, the advantages to using Django are:

-- Whilst still evolving, it is developed with a strong emphasis on stability and robustness in mind
+- Whilst it continues to evolve, it is developed with a strong emphasis on stability and robustness in mind.

 In tandem with using Django on the server side, we use JQuery as the toolkit for cross-platform client-side scripting.
 JQuery is often used and recommended by those developing applications in Django.
 In its being powerful, flexible, well documented and intuitive, it is very similar to Django, with a similarly vibrant community behind it.

 We use a variety of databases (Oracle, Microsoft SQL Server, PostgreSQL and MySQL) to power our applications, but PostgreSQL is our current preferred choice.
 This is a powerful, open source, object-relational database system, with more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.